isomorphic-software/smartclient-docs/kb_topics/CoTHistory.md

 #### Maximum history entries
 The in‑memory maximum is controlled by [CoTProcess.historyMaxItems](../classes/CoTProcess.md#attr-cotprocesshistorymaxitems).
 The mirrored `state.history` maximum is controlled by [CoTProcess.stateHistoryMaxItems](../classes/CoTProcess.md#attr-cotprocessstatehistorymaxitems) and defaults to the in‑memory maximum if unset.
 Older entries are dropped when limits are reached.
 Implementations may summarize older entries into a compact note before dropping them.

+#### Truncation in Partial Prompts
+When generating [partial prompts](CoTPartialPrompt.md#kb-topic-cotpartialprompt), history can be truncated via [PartialPromptConfig.truncateHistory](../classes/PartialPromptConfig.md#attr-partialpromptconfigtruncatehistory) to include only the N most recent entries.
+This is useful when debugging recent actions without including the full history.

 ### Related

 - [CoTProcess.addHistory](../classes/CoTProcess.md#method-cotprocessaddhistory)